-Termius: A specialized SSH client that offers GUI for secure file transfer, so you won’t need to use command line commands to transfer data between your device and devices that you are connected to via the SSH protocol.
-Termius is also available for both computers and mobile devices.
-Termius has a free and a paid version, with only the latter including the data transfer GUI.
+- Termius: If you’re specifically looking for an SSH client with a graphical user interface (GUI) for secure file transfer, Termius is a great choice.
+It eliminates the need for using command-line commands to transfer files between devices connected via SSH.
+Termius is available for both computers and mobile devices, and it has both a free and a paid version, with the paid version offering the data transfer GUI.

-ZOC Terminal: ZOC Terminal is similar to iTerm2 in that it offers a lot of customization options for its command line and also includes a lot of helpful functions such as split panels, multiple tabs, the option to color-code different SSH servers, and more.
-It is a free tool, but it doesn’t have any sort of GUI.
+- ZOC Terminal: Similar to iTerm2, ZOC Terminal offers extensive customization options for the command-line interface.
+It includes features like split panels, multiple tabs, color-coding for different SSH servers, and more.
+ZOC Terminal is a free tool, but it doesn’t have a GUI.